rgeraldes24/solc/docs/using-the-compiler.rst

                   "@mint_13": { // Internal name of the function
-                    "entryPoint": 128, // Byte offset into the bytecode where the function starts (optional) "id": 13, // AST ID of the function definition or null for compiler-internal functions (optional) "parameterSlots": 2, // Number of EVM stack slots for the function parameters (optional) "returnSlots": 1 // Number of EVM stack slots for the return values (optional) }
+                    "entryPoint": 128, // Byte offset into the bytecode where the function starts (optional) "id": 13, // AST ID of the function definition or null for compiler-internal functions (optional) "parameterSlots": 2, // Number of ZVM stack slots for the function parameters (optional) "returnSlots": 1 // Number of ZVM stack slots for the return values (optional) }
                 },
                 // The bytecode as a hex string.